 - It helps in specific brain functions such as a good attention span and capacity to learn and memorize.

 - It facilitates the complete oxidation of carbohydrates , proteins and fats with in the cell and release of energy for performing physical work.

 Vegetable sources are cereals , beans , bajra , lentils , spinach , dried peach and apricot.

 Non-vegetable sources are liver , kidney , brain , egg yolk , meat and fish.

 Iron deficiency is very common in the vulnerable age groups in all developing countries.
-In healthy individual blood contains approximately 14 gm of haemoglobin per 100 ml. sometimes the level goes down and a low level of haemoglobin in blood is called anaemia.
-It occurs when diet is deficient in one or other of the nutrients required for the synthesis of haemoglobin.
+In healthy individual blood contains approximately 14 gm of hemoglobin per 100 ml. sometimes the level goes down and a low level of hemoglobin in blood is called anemia.
+It occurs when diet is deficient in one or other of the nutrients required for the synthesis of hemoglobin.